systemtruststores/systemtruststores.github.io/docs/README.md

 node ./example.js
 ```

-This makes the TLS error go away, but is **a terrible idea** for many obvious reasons.
+This makes the TLS error go away, but is **a terrible idea** for many well-documented reasons.

 ### Set tool-specific certificate options